carlosvmonzon/pyTIDES/README.md

-Ported from the original C TIDES library's event-detection subsystem (`doubEVENTS.c`/ `mpfrEVENTS.c`), never previously part of pyTIDES. `TidesSolver.solve(..., events=[...])` watches for zero-crossings of any scalar function of the state during integration, locating each crossing by bisecting on the *dense Taylor polynomial already computed for the current adaptive step* -- no re-integration or step shrinking needed, exactly the mechanism the C library's `dp_tides_find_zeros` uses:
+Ported from the original C TIDES library's event-detection subsystem (`doubEVENTS.c`/ `mpfrEVENTS.c`), never previously part of pyTIDES. `TidesSolver.solve(..., events=[...])` watches for zero-crossings of any scalar function of the state during integration, locating each crossing by bisecting on the *dense Taylor polynomial already computed for the current adaptive step*, so no re-integration or step shrinking is needed.
+This is exactly the mechanism the C library's `dp_tides_find_zeros` uses:
 ```python
 from exotides.core import TidesSolver